 Handelsbanken’s first SME Landlord Survey also revealed that more than 85% of landlords are anticipating an increase in demand for residential property rentals over the coming year.
 Commercial property landlords also indicated optimism for the year ahead, with 63% predicting an increase in demand for commercial units.

 Interestingly, 89% of the landlords who took part in the poll said they expect average rental yields to decrease slightly within the next 12 months.

-73% of landlords indicated their intent to diversify their property portfolios going forwards.
-Houses remain the biggest draw for landlords planning property purchases (66%), followed by 38% who plan to buy flats, 34% setting their sights on houses of multiple occupation, and 32% planning to purchase commercial retail units.
+73% of landlords indicated their intent to diversify their property portfolios going forward.
+Houses remain the biggest draw for landlords planning property purchases (66%), followed by 38% who plan to buy flats, 34% setting their sights on houses of multiple occupations, and 32% planning to purchase commercial retail units.